RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 With resilience, you can see <b>Amber Heard's Good Character</b> from an archived official website: http://web.archive.org/web/20120118112943/http://amberheardofficial.com/
 - <b>We look forward to Amber Heard being Mera in Aquaman 2 - for domestic abuse victims everywhere and for organizations long-term, it would be positive to see her resilience.</b>

 It's important to compare and contast.
 What happened between 2019 and 2023?
 How can someone go from a winning case to practically being extorted?
-Why do Press Associations previously join to protect Sources of editorials, then buckle?
+<br>Why do Press Associations previously join to protect Sources of editorials, then buckle?
 <br>How can friends of decades or years become afraid, including of false incrimination?
 <br>How can someone go from being a humanitarian to devastated, and then thankfully, life-rafted?
 <br>What are Hollywood Fixers continuing to do over years, and what's the playbook?